Brain Bee Challenge

-The MPFI Brain Bee Challenge will be held on March 14, 2015 during National Brain Awareness Week, a global campaign to increase public awareness of the importance, progress and benefits of brain research.
+The MPFI Brain Bee Challenge will be held on February 20, 2016 in advance of the National Brain Awareness Week in March, a global campaign to increase public awareness of the importance, progress and benefits of brain research.

 Brain Bee participants compete in teams of 3 to answer questions on neuroscience topics such as learning and memory, emotion, sensation, movement, aging, neurobiology, brain anatomy and neural disorders.

 Students will compete in teams of three.
 Each team will work together to decide on a single answer within an allotted time period.
 Schools are encouraged to send teams of students to compete.
 Individual students may also sign up and will be assigned to a team on the day of the competition.

 – Students will compete in teams of three students.

 - All answers must be submitted in writing.
 We will provide writing materials.

 - The moderator may only repeat the question once after it has been initially asked.

 – Students will have 30 seconds to respond after the initial question has been asked.